felixsebastian/felixsebastian/README.md

 I'm big on Python, Golang, Rust; event driven tools like Kafka and Flink; cool database technologies like Cassandra, Neo4j.
 GraphQL is cool sometimes.
 I just like solving problems.

 ## Books I've read
+-
-- I Heart Logs by Jay Kreps (2014)
+- **I Heart Logs** by Jay Kreps
-- The DevOps Handbook by Gene Kim et al. (2016)
+- **The DevOps Handbook** by Gene Kim et al.
-- Designing Data Intensive Applications by Martin Kleppmann (2017)
+- **Designing Data Intensive Applications** by Martin Kleppmann
-- Building Microservices by Sam Newman (2014)
+- Building Microservices by Sam Newman
-- Continuous Discovery Habits by Teresa Torres (2021)
+- Continuous Discovery Habits by Teresa Torres
-- A Philosophy of Software Design by John Ousterhout (2018)
+- A Philosophy of Software Design by John Ousterhout
-- The Pragmatic Programmer by Andy Hunt & Dave Thomas (1999)
+- The Pragmatic Programmer by Andy Hunt & Dave Thomas
-- Domain-Driven Design Distilled by Vaughn Vernon (2016)
+- Domain-Driven Design Distilled by Vaughn Vernon
-- Clean Architecture by Robert C. Martin (2017)
+- Clean Architecture by Robert C. Martin
-- The Phoenix Project by Gene Kim et al. (2013)
+- The Phoenix Project by Gene Kim et al.
-- Clean Code by Robert C. Martin (2008)
+- Clean Code by Robert C. Martin

 ## Currently reading
 - Site Reliability Engineering: How Google Runs Production Systems by Chris Jones (2016)

 ## Want to read
-- Refactoring by Martin Fowler & Kent Beck (1999)
+- Refactoring by Martin Fowler & Kent Beck